Choosing the best microphone for recording vocals can feel like a daunting task.

 Aimed at the home recording market, the TLM 102 delivers the famed Neumann sound at an affordable price.

+Easily one of our favourite condenser microphones for recording vocals.
 As you'd expect from Neumann, the specs are impressive.
 It comfortably handles sound pressure levels of up to 144 dB, and the light accent at 8-12 kHz perfectly complements vocal applications.
 The integrated pop-shield makes capturing a clean, perfect take effortless.

 Some might wince at the higher price tag compared with our earlier models, but if you want your vocal recordings to shimmer and shine, this is one of the most impressive performers on our list.